evanx/redishub-legacy/README.md

 It is envisaged as online hub of Redis keyspaces accessed via HTTPS.
 These can be private, public or shared.
 We support various Redis commands for lists, sets etc, although not all yet.
 I plan to upgrade to latest Redis 3.2, and support GEO commands soon.

-RedisHub can used as an online database for only some use cases, typically low volume e.g. way less than 100 QPS, and for ephemeral data e.g. expiring from RAM if not accessed for some minutes.
+RedisHub can used as a serverless database for some low-volume use cases e.g. way less than 100 QPS, and currently for ephemeral data e.g. expiring from RAM if not accessed for some minutes or days.

 Currently, ephemeral keyspaces are created with a randomly generated name, which you can keep secret, or share.

 Private keyspaces can be created.
 They are secured using self-signed client certificates e.g. generated using `openssl.`

 Work is underway for role-based keyspace access control.
-Also potentially useful are "append only" keyspaces, where data can be added by other people, but existing data cannot deleted or modified except by account admins.
+Also potentially useful are "append only" keyspaces, where new data can be added by external actors, but existing data cannot deleted or modified except by account admins.

 ##### Why do keys expire after 10 minutes?

 Authenticated accounts have a longer default expiry, currently 10 days.
 The plan is to archive "cold" keys to disk, where their TTL relates to their presence in RAM.
 However this archival solution is currently vapourware.
 In the meantime, the TTL limits will be increased on request.

 ##### Who is RedisHub?

+RedisHub is my pet R&D project, to use my favourite toys, namely Redis, Node, React and ES2016, to explore security, servers, microservices, monitoring, logging, metrics and messaging.

 I'm a web developer based in Cape Town, working on content sites for a news publisher, using Nginx, Node, React and Redis.
 In my spare time, I work on my Github projects.
 Previously, I've been a Java enterprise developer, PostgreSQL DBA and Linux engineer.
 I'm also fond of bash shell programming.
 Find me at https://twitter.com/@evanxsummers.

-RedisHub is my pet R&D project, to use my favourite toys, namely Redis, Node, React and ES2016, to explore security, servers, microservices, monitoring, logging, metrics and messaging.

 ##### What technology is behind a RedisHub keyspace?

+It is a deployment of my Node project: https://github.com/evanx/rquery.

-Currently a multi-tenanted Redis instance on a 512Mb Digital Ocean VM.
+Currently it is simply a multi-tenanted Redis instance on a 512Mb Digital Ocean VM.
 Perhaps down the line, a Redis Cluster, complemented by a disk-based archival solution e.g. via http://ssdb.io.

 ##### Why use a Redis database rather than SQL?

 Redis is a popular and awesome NoSQL database.
 It's in-memory and so really fast.
 It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
 Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.

 ##### What about ACID?